copenlu/academic-kickstart/content/talk/2024_03_positions/index.md

 Online content can include multiple different modalities, ranging from text to images or tables.
 Increasingly, detecting false information requires the understanding of a combination of these modalities and the relationship between them.
 This project will focus on developing general-purpose multi-modal methods for automatic fact checking in various domains, such as scientific publications, news or social media.
 Inquiries about the position can be made to <a href="mailto:augenstein@di.ku.dk">Professor Isabelle Augenstein</a> or <a href="mailto:de@di.ku.dk">Assistant Professor Desmond Elliot</a>.

-Application deadline: 7 April 2024.
+Application deadline: 7 April 2024. <a href="https://jobportal.ku.dk/videnskabelige-stillinger/?show=161352">Apply here</a>.